Center for Global Bioethics

 - Nicholas Jennings, PhD (Trinidad & Tobago)

-- Sharmella Roopchand Martin, PhD, MScB (Jamaica)
+- Sharmella Roopchand Martin, DPT, MScB (Jamaica)

-The Caribbean Research Ethics Education initiative (CREEi)
+About Caribbean Research Ethics Education initiative (CREEi)

 From 2020-2024, CREEi educated 45 fellows in a two-year Master’s in Bioethics program (MScB) developed by collaborators from St George’s University (SGU) in Grenada, Universidad Autónoma de Querétaro (UAQ) in Mexico, and Clarkson University in the USA.
 Since 2024, SGU and UAQ have offered two-year master’s degree programs patterned on CREEi’s curriculum.